intmus/inttheory19-20/_08-overtones/a2-overtones.md

 - Memorize the interval order

-- Grouping 3 then 4 then 5.
+- Grouping notes in sets of 3 then 4 then 5.
 3 is root and fifth, 4 is a major minor (dominant) seventh chord, 5 is the first notes of a Lydian scale

 - Phone number! +8 (543) 332-2222.
 Or 854-3332 with a lydian scale afterwards.